 Accu-scope Phase contrast optical microscope

 The Accu-scope 3016 microscope, which is equipped with a CCD camera and the imaging analysis software, offers exceptional value, versatility and performance to meet the requirements of materials science and biology.
 It is capable of imaging under multiple modes such as phase contrast, polarization, bright field and dark field.

-HITACHI S-4000 SEM is conventional electron microscope, which is used for daily sample examination and periodic class.
-Its features include 20x - 300kx magnification, 0.5 to 30kV Accelerating voltage, 4 position click stop heated aperture, 25mm x 25mm stage with -5 to 45 degree tilt, 12" built in TV monitor x 2, Digital frame store, Polaroid Camera and 4x5 film back.
+HITACHI S-4000 SEM is a conventional electron microscope that is used for daily sample examination and periodic class.
+Its features include 20x-300kx magnification, 0.5 to 30kV accelerating voltage, four position click-stop heated aperture, 25mm x 25mm stage with -5 to 45 degree tilt, 12-inch built in TV monitor x2, digital frame store, Polaroid camera and 4x5 film back.

-The S-4700 FE-SEM is a shared facility located in Chemical Engineering Department.
+The S-4700 FE-SEM is a shared facility located in the Department of Chemical and Biomedical Engineering.
 It combines the versatility of PC control with a novel electron optical column to give exceptional performance on large and small specimens.
 High resolution at 15kV is guaranteed at the EDX and specimen exchange position of 12mm working distance.

-JOEL-100CX is a shared facility located in Chemical Engineering Department.
+JOEL-100CX is a shared facility located in Department of Chemical and Biomedical Engineering.
 It is capable of accelerating voltages from 20-100kv.
 It can provide magnification from 100x to 600000x and a resolution of 0.2nm.
 It is primarily used in analysis of solid materials.

-The new XPS instrument is a WV Nano shared facility, which serves the users cross the campus and outside campus.
+The new XPS instrument is a shared facility that serves the users cross the campus and outside campus.
 It has the following capabilities: